Catholic University of Eichstätt-Ingolstadt: History

 The university's history dates back to a seminary for priests ("Collegium Willibaldum"), which was founded in 1564 by bishop Martin von Schaumburg and the old University of Ingolstadt, the first university in Bavaria, which was founded in 1472 with the approval of the pope.
-The latter institution was moved to the capital Munich – nowadays the Ludwig-Maximilians-Universität München (LMU) by King Ludwig I in 1826.
+The latter institution was moved to the capital Munich – nowadays LMU Munich by King Ludwig I in 1826.
 One of the most famous rectors of the old University of Ingolstadt was the Jesuit Petrus Canisius.

 Today's university came into existence in 1980, after a fusion of Eichstätt's School of Education and the School of Philosophy and Theology in 1972.
 A major role in the formation of the university was played by the former archbishop of Munich-Freising, Joseph Ratzinger, who later got an honorary doctorate from the university.
 Among others receiving honorary doctorates from the university are the philosopher Karl Popper, and the former bishop of Eichstätt Alois Brems.
 In 1990, the Catholic University established the WFI – Ingolstadt School of Management, one of Germany's foremost business schools.
 Since 1998 the Collegium Orientale, an academic institution associated with the university, hosts young theologians and priests from eastern European and Oriental churches who are pursuing their post-graduate studies in Eichstätt.